 For many parents, learning that their child has cerebral palsy is a very difficult and stressful experience.
 There are numerous national and local organizations dedicated to helping families of children with cerebral palsy, such as Bay Community Support Services or United Cerebral Palsy of Central Maryland.
 These organizations may provide both hope and support as you decide which treatments, therapies, surgeries, or medication to pursue.
 The costs of cerebral palsy over a lifetime often exceed several million dollars.
 In addition to obtaining support from organizations, bringing a lawsuit may be a necessary way to obtain the financial support for cerebral palsy that your family needs.
-At Lebowitz & Mzhen, LLC, our Baltimore cerebral palsy lawyers have the skills and experience necessary to evaluate your child's medical records and determine whether medical malpractice has occurred.
+At Lebowitz & Mzhen Personal Injury Lawyers, our Baltimore cerebral palsy lawyers have the skills and experience necessary to evaluate your child's medical records and determine whether medical malpractice has occurred.
 Our firm can also help connect you to community resources.Financial and Community Support for Cerebral Palsy

 Cerebral palsy is sometimes caused by a preventable birth injury.
 Doctors or other health care providers may cause cerebral palsy by improperly using forceps, failing to detect an infection during pregnancy, not performing a timely C section when necessary, failing to monitor a mother or baby's heart rate during delivery, failing to notice a complication with an umbilical cord or placenta, or failing to treat severe jaundice in a newborn.